nguyenquanicd/SystemCScpuCA/README.md

 # SystemCScpuCA
-This is the example of Cycle Accurate (CA) model (can synthesize).
+This is the example of TLM simple socket.
-It is the Simple CPU (SCPU) is described in SystemC language.

 //--------------------------------------